LaunchCodeEducation/java-web-development/docs/_sources/chapters/interfaces-and-polymorphism/new-studio.rst.txt

    field.
 #.
 Next...

-   Tie this work into starting the thought process behind what should go into the interface.
+      Tie this work to the thought process behind what should go into the interface.

 Consider Class-Specific Behavior and Data
 ------------------------------------------